How to Make Adorable Paper Roll Bunny Buddies — Easy Step-by-Step Guide

 - 12

-Use the black marker or crayon to draw two eyes above the cheeks and a small mouth below the nose on each bunny.
+Finally, use the black marker or crayon to draw two eyes above the cheeks and a small mouth below the nose on each bunny.
+You can draw simple dots for eyes or get creative with slightly larger circles.
+A small 'w' shape or a simple line can create a sweet bunny mouth.

 Tips & Troubleshooting

-- 1If the ears don't stand up well, try adding a small strip of tape to the inside seam of the toilet paper roll before attaching the ears.
+- 1If the ears don't stand up well after gluing, try adding a small strip of tape to the inside seam of the toilet paper roll before attaching the ears.
+This provides extra support and helps the ears maintain their upright position, especially if the glue bond isn't as strong as you'd like.

-- 2Get creative with different colored construction paper for the inner ears, or use googly eyes for a fun alternative to drawing them.
+- 2Get creative with different colored construction paper for the inner ears, or use patterned scrapbook paper for a unique touch.
+You can also use googly eyes for a fun, expressive alternative to drawing them, adding a lot of personality to your bunnies.

 Related Activities You Might Enjoy